Resources

 Once More We Saw Stars: A Memoir by Jayson Greene

-BOOK: A gripping and beautiful book about the power of love in the face of unimaginable loss
+NOVEL/STORY: A gripping and beautiful book about the power of love in the face of unimaginable loss.

 Bereaved Parents and their Continuing Bonds: Love After Death by Catherine Seigal

-BOOKLET: How to support someone who has been bereaved and affected by suicide
+FACTUAL: How to support someone who has been bereaved and affected by suicide.

 Books Beyond Words - Mini Bereavement Set

-BOOK: Children Can Learn to Cope with Grief (Drawing Out Feelings Series)
+NOVEL/STORY: Children can learn to cope with grief (Drawing Out Feelings Series).

 The Bereavement Journey®: Offer the Programme